This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 At the end of the treatment period, semen parameters and serum hormone levels were estimated.
 Researchers found that there was a 167 percent increase in sperm count, 53 percent increase in semen volume and 57 percent increase in sperm motility among the participants treated with ashwagandha.
 In the placebo group, the improvements were minimal.

-Additionally, a 2010 study published in Fertility and Sterility describes that ashwagandha supplementation was able to improve testosterone levels in 75 men who were undergoing infertility screening.
+Additionally, a 2010 study published in Fertility and Sterility described that ashwagandha supplementation was able to improve testosterone levels in 75 men who were undergoing infertility screening.
 It also reduced oxidative stress and improved levels of diverse antioxidants in the treatment group.

-12. Promotes Sleep
+12. Promotes sleep

 Since it helps protect brain health and calm the nerves, ashwagandha has been studied for its effects on sleep as well.
-A 2021 systematic review and meta-analysis looked at several randomized controlled trials conducted on adults that examined the effects of an extract of this herb vs. a placebo on sleep.
+A 2021 systematic review and meta-analysis looked at several randomized, controlled trials conducted on adults that examined the effects of an extract of this herb vs. a placebo on sleep.

 It was determined that the herb “exhibited a small but significant effect on overall sleep,” and the effects were more prominent on those with diagnosed insomnia.
 It was also found to improve mental alertness when participants woke up, as well as have positive effects on anxiety levels.

-How to Use
+How to use

-Ashwagandha Withania somnifera supplements are widely available online and in health food or vitamin stores.
+Withania somnifera supplements are widely available online and in health food or vitamin stores.
 The most popular form of the herb is the root extract, but leaf extracts are also available.
 You can find the extracts in capsule and powder forms, and ashwagandha tea is available as well.

 When purchasing ashwagandha supplements, make sure they’re standardized for human consumption.
 The withanolide content should range from 1 percent to 10 percent, but not all supplements are labeled with this information.